 When I’m not out in the woods doing Forest School one of my ‘hobbies’ is trail running, discovering the hills and forests of the Borders and beyond.

-I have worked in the woods for over two years now, on a variety of projects with children & young adults.
+I have worked in the woods since 2014, on a variety of projects with children & young adults.
 As a trained Forest School Assistant Leader, I am able to support others to learn & develop a range of new skills.
 It’s very rewarding seeing the positive benefits offered by Nature Unlimited’s programmes, (which are based on the Forest School ethos) whilst working with wonderful like-minded people, within the most beautiful workplace I could wish for.